awsdocs/aws-iot-docs/developerguide/jobs-api.md

 A short text description of the job\.

 `createdAt`
-The time, in milliseconds since the epoch, when the job was created\.
+The time, in seconds since the epoch, when the job was created\.

 `lastUpdatedAt`
-The time, in milliseconds since the epoch, when the job was last updated\.
+The time, in seconds since the epoch, when the job was last updated\.

 `completedAt`
-The time, in milliseconds since the epoch, when the job was completed\.
+The time, in seconds since the epoch, when the job was completed\.

 `jobProcessDetails`
 Details about the job process: